 A doctoral degree usually takes around 4 years to complete and consists of 240 ECTS credits.

 Finnish universities offer both graduate schools and doctoral programmes.
-For more information on doctoral studies, contact universities directly.
+For more information on doctoral studies, contact the universities directly.

 What are ECTS credits?